Quantum Boltzmann dynamics and bosonized particle-hole interactions in fermion gases: Main results

 which follows as a propagation-in-time of the depletion of the Fermi surface, as stated in Condition \ref{condition initial data} for the initial data $f_0$.
 See Proposition \ref{prop N estimates 2}.
 In words, the scaling is chosen so that the Fermi surface remains almost entirely depleted over the scale $T.$ \end{remark}

 \begin{remark}[Sizes of $\mathscr Q$ and $\mathscr B$] The inequality contained in Theorem \ref{corollary} shows that $\mathscr{B}$ and $\mathscr Q$ dominate the remainder terms if

-In Section \ref{section fixed volume} we prove that this holds for well-chosen initial data.
-Here, we make an additional assumption on $\hat V(k)$ in Condition \ref{condition 4}.
-More precisely, for $N\geq 1$ large enough: \begin{enumerate}[leftmargin=*] \item We take $f(p)$ as a linear combination of Kronecker deltas in $\Z^3$ (see Def. \ref{definition initial data}).
-Further, we assume that they are supported away from each other by a distance $r>0$, and that at least one of their cartesian components satisfies $|p_i| \sim p_F$ (see Condition \ref{condition 3}).
+In Section \ref{section fixed volume} we prove that this holds for initial data satisfying additionally Condition \ref{condition 3}, and $\hat V(k)$ satisfies additionally Condition \ref{condition 4}.
+Let us further explain. \begin{enumerate}[leftmargin=*] \item We take {\blu $f_0 (p)$ }as a linear combination of Kronecker deltas in $ \Lambda^* $ (see Def. \ref{definition initial data}).
+Further, we assume that they are supported away from each other by a distance $r>0$, and that at least one of their cartesian components satisfies $|p_i| \sim p_F$.
 We show that